Ne0n09/cloudflared-remotefalcon/README.md

 It will also guide you step by step to creating and saving the origin server certificates.

 Everything will run as a 'compartmentalized' stack that is only accessible via the Cloudflare tunnel pointing to an NGINX container that handles the proxying to the Remote Falcon containers.
 This avoids port conflicts on your host system if you choose not to run it on a dedicated device or VM.
+Except the plugins-api container which has port 8083 published to allow for local LAN access from the RF plugin.

 The main benefit of this method is there is no need to directly expose port 443 when going through the Cloudflare tunnel.